denzildoyle/Ionic-TnT/README.md

 # Ionic TnT
-Ionic framework group Trinidad and Tobago
+Ionic framework group Trinidad and Tobago.
+This repo was created specifically to try creating a github page for ionic TnT.